Tekken: The Motion Picture: Plot

-On the day of the tournament, Lei infiltrates the island's underground facility along with another competitor, Jack, who seeks out Dr. Bosconovitch in order to cure his terminally-ill young companion, Jane.
-As they fight their way through numerous androids, Jack's arm is gashed and Lei discovers he is also an android.
-They finally locate Bosconovitch, who treats Jane and confesses the Mishima Zaibatsu's illegal activities to Lei.
-Meanwhile, Jun attempts to reach out to Kazuya, and arrives in time to stop him from murdering Michelle Chang, a fellow competitor also seeking revenge against Heihachi for burning her village and causing her parents' deaths.
-Lee unleashes a pack of genetically-enhanced dinosaurs into the field to kill Kazuya.
+On the day of the tournament, Lei infiltrates the island's underground facility.
+He is ambushed by guards but saved by Jack, who seeks out the Zaibatsu's captive scientist Dr. Bosconovitch in order to cure Jane, who is terminally ill.
+As they fight their way through numerous prototype androids resembling Jack dubbed Prototype Jack, Jack's arm is gashed and Lei discovers he is also an android.
+They finally locate Bosconovitch, who treats Jane and confesses the Mishima Zaibatsu's illegal activities to Lei by showing them Roger, an Australian kangaroo who has been enhanced with boxing abilities but maintained his friendly attitude.
+Meanwhile, Kazuya fights his way through the tournament and beats both Baek Doo San and Michelle Chang.
+Michelle refuses to surrender and begs Kazuya to let her face Heihachi since he burned her village down and killed her parents.
+Though sympathetic, Kazuya refuses and almost kills Michelle before Jun catches up and stops him.
+Before the two can fight, Lee unleashes a pack of genetically-enhanced dinosaurs into the field to kill Kazuya and the other competitors so that no one will win the tournament.
 One devours Anna while Nina escapes.
 Kazuya taps into his inner power and kills all but one of them before reaching the tower where Heihachi awaits him.
 After fighting his way past Lee, Kazuya confronts Heihachi and the two fight.
 In response, Lee activates the island's self-destruction sequence, intending to kill himself and take his family with him.

-After taking a vicious beating, Kazuya succumbs to his power and viciously pummels Heihachi.
-Though it seems as if he will kill his father, Jun manages to reach into Kazuya's heart and enable him to expel the Devil, reverting him to his original self; Heihachi sucker-punches Jun and Kazuya and the three of them fall from the cliff.
-As the island begins to crumble, Lei, Jack, Jane, and Bosconovitch flee the facility; Jack sacrifices himself to hold the door open long enough for his friends to escape.
+Heihachi takes the upper hand and severely beats Kazuya.
+Jun intervenes and demands to know why Heihachi threw him into the canyon, and Heihachi reveals that after viewing the corruption of civilization, he sought to instill the power of the Devil within Kazuya via tragedy so that he would become his successor and lead the Zaibatsu to conquer the world and bring it under Mishima rule.
+At Heihachi's goading, Kazuya succumbs to the Devil and overpowers Heihachi, viciously pummelling him as the island begins to fall apart.
+Before Kazuya can finish Heihachi by throwing him into a river of lava, Jun manages to reach into Kazuya's heart by returning him his mother's locket, reminding him of the kindness she showed him and enabling him to expel the Devil for good, reverting him to his original kind-hearted self.
+Enraged, Heihachi tries to kill both Kazuya and Jun, and the three of them fall from the cliff.
+As the island begins to crumble, Lei, Jack, Jane, and Bosconovitch flee the facility, but Jack sacrifices himself to hold the door open long enough for his friends to escape, asking Lei and Bosconovitch to take care of Jane for him.
 The remaining competitors escape from the burning forest as Kazuya emerges with the unconscious Jun.
-They escape the island while Heihachi flees in a jet as the island explodes.
+They escape the island while Heihachi flees in a jet as the island finally explodes.